 An option chain often called an options matrix, is a list of all potential options contracts for a particular security.
 Within a particular maturity period, it displays all listed puts and calls, as well as their expiration dates, strike prices, and volume and pricing information for a single underlying asset.

-Here is a short discussion of this session.
-If you want to get a practical understanding of how to become an expert in option chain analysis, watch the full video at the end of this blog.
+So in today’s blog, we will discuss The Smart Way to become an Option Chain Expert in 30 min.
+If you want a practical understanding of becoming an expert in option chain analysis, watch the full video at the end of this blog.

 What is Option Chain?

-The option chain is a matrix where we analyze in which call or put strike price trading is happening, open interest, premium, and average prices of the particular instrument of the particular series is shown in one page.
+The option chain is a matrix where we analyze which call or put strike price trading is happening, open interest, premium, and average prices of the particular instrument of the particular series are shown on one page.

 How to analyze Option Chain?

-Whenever you want to see the option chain of a particular instrument you need to go to the NSE website.
+Whenever you want to see the options chain of a particular instrument you need to go to the NSE website or StockEdge:

 We can see the expiry series; one should note that weekly and monthly expiries are available for Nifty and Bank Nifty.

-When we come below we can see on the table are Call and Put written.
+When we come below we can see on the option chain table are Call and Put written.

-The buyer of the call has the right but does not have the obligation to buy the contract.
-If the price goes above the strike price then the buyer of the call will profit.
-If the price goes below the strike price then the loss will equal the premium paid.
+The buyer of the call has the right but does not have an obligation to buy the contract.
+If the price goes above the strike price, then the call’s buyer will profit.
+If the price goes below the strike price, then the loss will equal the premium paid.

 Similarly, Puts are the right to sell an asset but do not have obligation to do so at a particular strike price.
-If the price goes below the strike price then the buyer of the put will profit.
-If the price goes above the strike price then the loss will equal the premium paid.
+If the price goes below the strike price, then the put buyer will profit.
+If the price goes above the strike price, the loss will equal the premium paid.

-Then we can see the open interest, volume, LTP and strike price of both call and put optons which are important parameters to depict the option chain.
+Then we can see the open interest, volume, LTP, and strike price of both call and put options which are important parameters to depict the option chain.